 The company or person doing your construction work could be prosecuted and fined if the work doesn't meet building regulations and your local authority could make you pay for faulty work to be fixed.
 And serious and persistent cases of failure to meet building standards can also result in legal action and a fine.

 5. Approval from building control is important when selling or re-mortgaging a home

 After the final inspection of building work, property owners are issued with a completion certificate which demonstrates that the surveyor is satisfied that the work inspected conforms with the building regulations.
 This is an important document used by solicitors and agents when it comes to selling the property, and also by mortgage lenders and property insurers.
 Find out more about the importance of completion certificates.

 6. Promoting energy efficient and sustainable buildings

-Building control plays a central role in supporting sustainability and you can read more about a recent eco development that one of our council teams have worked on in this article.
+Building control plays a role in supporting sustainability and you can read more about a recent eco development that one of our council teams have worked on in this article.

 7. Making buildings accessible